SuperBearcafedo/SuperBearCafedo.github.io/_pages/includes/intro.md

 📖 My current research interests are: **time series forecasting**, **medical image segmentation**, **control theory**.

-If you are seeking any potential academic collaboration, welcome to contact us by email:
+If you are seeking any potential academic collaboration, welcome to contact me by email:

 📫: **[sijiexiongkyushu@gmail.com](sijiexiongkyushu@gmail.com)**